 - Decreased clutter down under.
 That is to say, the welcome mat isn't worn out as soon as someone lays eyes on their matted pubic mess (because there's no matted pubic mess to be found!)

 - Minimized crotch odors.
 Swamp crotch is a real thing, and it can happen to the best of us.
 However, it's often caused when bad bacteria gets to cling onto the hair follicles that live around your phallus.
 The more you sweat and the more hair you have down there, the larger your Petri dish of bacteria will be.
 If you don't want colonies of goo residing on your lower region, we suggest shaving it clean.
-The Plow is the best tool for the job, as it's intentionally designed to do the work no other razor wants to do.
+A safety razor is what we recommend.
 It'll get into the nooks and crannies of your nads like no other, offering you a safe and comfortable shave that ultimately gives you hair-free private parts.

 - Fewer places for sea creatures.
 Okay, crabs are technically crotch creatures in this sense, but you get where we're going with it.
 When you have a huge bush that's filled with hair, you might invite unwanted guests to hang out on your body.
 Nobody likes unwanted guests, especially when they're known for biting, nipping, and...eating.
 Leave the eating for someone you've actually asked to hang out around your junk and shave your pubes so you don't have any uninvited visitors.